HDembinski/monolens/src/monolens/README.md

 Monolens was featured on Twitter by [Matthew Feickert](https://twitter.com/HEPfeickert/status/1399835341486493699) and [Matplotlib](https://twitter.com/matplotlib/status/1399842592674680836), and picked up in this episode of [Python Bytes](https://pythonbytes.fm/episodes/show/236/fuzzy-wuzzy-wazzy-fuzzy-was-faster).
 Thanks, guys!

+Monolens uses the [Numba Just-In-Time compiler](https://numba.pydata.org/) to apply image filters in real-time using just ordinary Python.

 # Usage

 <!-- usage begin -->